nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/olryF91pOEY/index.md

 ---
 title: Can organisations run an Applying Professional Scrum workshop?
 How would that help them?
+description: Discover how an Applying Professional Scrum workshop can enhance your team's effectiveness and align with agile values for better outcomes.
 date: 2023-08-14
 videoId: olryF91pOEY
 url: /resources/videos/:slug